Skip to content

 • Vue: the <PolyMesh> scoped slot.

-import { loadMesh, createPolyScene } from "polycss";
+import { loadMesh, createPolyCamera, createPolyScene } from "@layoutit/polycss";

 const host = document.getElementById("scene-host");

-const scene = createPolyScene(host, { rotX: 65, rotY: 45 });
+const camera = createPolyCamera({ rotX: 65, rotY: 45 });

 const result = await loadMesh("/character.glb");

-result.polygons.forEach((p, i) => {
+const handles = result.polygons.map((polygon, i) => {

-el.addEventListener("click", () => el.classList.toggle("outlined"));
+handle.element.addEventListener("click", () => {

 });